1759-10-04 - Raid on Saint-François

 Commander: no formal commander known

-This article is essentially an abridged and adapted version of texts from the following books which are now in the public domain:
+This article contains text from an abridged and adapted version of the following books, which is now in the public domain:

 - Parkman, Francis, Montcalm and Wolfe, Collier Books, New York, 1884, pp. 453-454